Mississippi tornadoes kill 23, injure dozens overnight

 The Mississippi Emergency Management Agency confirmed there had been 23 deaths as of 6:20 a.m.
 Saturday with dozens of injuries and four people missing throughout the state.
 The agency said in a Twitter post that search and rescue teams from numerous local and state agencies were deployed along with personnel to assist those impacted by the tornadoes.

-The National Weather Service confirmed a tornado caused damage about 60 miles (96 kilometers) northeast of Jackson, Mississippi.
-The rural towns of Silver City and Rolling Fork reported destruction as the tornado swept northeast at 70 mph (113 kph) without weakening, racing towards Alabama through towns including Winona and Amory into the night.
+The National Weather Service confirmed a tornado caused damage about 60 miles northeast of Jackson, Mississippi.
+The rural towns of Silver City and Rolling Fork reported destruction as the tornado swept northeast at 70 mph without weakening, racing towards Alabama through towns including Winona and Amory into the night.

 The National Weather Service issued an alert as the storm was hitting that didn't mince words: "To protect your life, TAKE COVER NOW!"